Winning Pokemon Showdown

 The Seven Pokemon We Analyzed

-For our project, my friends and I focused on seven of the most commonly used Pokémon in the January 2021 Pokémon Showdown 1v1 leaderboard:
+My friends and I focused on the seven most popular Pokémon from the January 2021 Showdown 1v1 leaderboard:

 All seven Pokémon analyzed

-Each Pokémon has its own unique typing, movesets, and stats that create diverse strategic matchups.
-For consistency, we used the most popular standard moveset for each Pokémon according to Smogon’s Strategy Dex.
+Each Pokémon’s unique typing, movesets, and stats create diverse matchups.
+For consistency, we used each Pokémon’s most popular moveset from Smogon’s Strategy Dex.

 Our Approach

 Pokémon battles are zero-sum games: one player’s win is the other’s loss.
-Both players select moves simultaneously each turn, creating the exact type of strategic interaction game theory was built to solve.
-Crucially, zero-sum games are one of the few cases where we can efficiently compute Nash equilibria, unlike the general games that resist computation.
+Both players select moves simultaneously each turn — exactly the kind of interaction game theory was built to solve.
+Crucially, zero-sum games are among the few where we can efficiently compute Nash equilibria, unlike general games.

 We modeled these battles in two key stages: